 The School Day

+Break, lunch, games lessons, lunchtime clubs and practices will remain at the same time in each week.
 Many co-curricular activities and clubs take place during the lunch break and after school at 4 p.m.
-Lower school pupils (Ages 11 to 12) who are not involved in activities after school but who cannot go home at 15.45 are expected to report to the Lower School Prep Room which is supervised until 17.00.
+Lower school pupils (ages 11 to 12) who are not involved in activities after school but who cannot go home at 15.50 are expected to report to the Lower School Prep Room which is supervised until 17.00.

 Fitting around family life